2.8 C

 Svetlana Petrenko, a spokeswoman for the State Investigative Committee, provided details on the charges against the apprehended doctors.
 She confirmed a forensic investigation into each death is in progress to establish the precise circumstances that led to the fatalities.

-The incident has revealed significant shortcomings at the hospital.
-The Argumenty i Fakty newspaper reported that the hospital was issued five warnings by health authorities between August and November of the previous year.
-Inspections unveiled a lack of necessary medication for certain conditions, raising doubts about the hospital’s capability to manage high-risk deliveries and critically ill newborns.
+The hospital was issued five warnings by health authorities between August and November of the previous year.
+Inspections revealed issues, including a lack of necessary medication for certain conditions, though these accounts could not be immediately verified.

 This incident has underscored the ongoing issues of staff shortages and funding gaps in Russia’s healthcare system.